timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * On a completely different topic...
-* I'm currently learning Korean
+* I am learning Korean
 * The writing system is unique in that it was designed for literacy, unlike most other writing systems.
 * The characters are very logical.
-* Learning the Korean vocabulary is still difficult.
+* But learning the Korean vocabulary is still difficult.
 * I asked my friend Alex who is from Korea: "How did you learn programming?"
   - he replied: "I learnt English.
 Then I went to an Australian University.
 Now I work at Microsoft."
 * He made it sound easy, but that is a decade of dedication right there.
-* Only 5% of the world speaks English as their first language.
+* Only 5% of the world speaks English as a first language.
 * 20% if you include non-native speakers.
 * For most people who want to learn programming, the answer is:
   - "Awesome!
+Programming is really useful.
 Go learn English first."
 * But I knew that Elango had translated Clojure to Thamil
   - and I wondered if we could do that for other languages too